-where $\lambda_{4}\in\Re-\{\frac{1}{2}\}$ can be considered as spectral parameter.
-Furthermore, by comparing this model with the $WZW$ model on $H_{4}$ \cite{EA} and rescaling $K=4\pi$, the action (\ref{sa48}) correspond to the $WZW$ action (\ref{a48wzw}) with $k_{0}=1$ and $k'a=-k_{0}$.i.e in this case the perturbed term is the same as $WZ$ term.
-For the $k_{0}\neq 1$ case, the model (\ref{sa48}) is an integrable perturbed $WZW$ model as follows:
+where $\lambda_{3},\lambda'_{3}$ are arbitrary constants, and one of them can be considered as spectral parameter.
+Furthermore, by comparing this model with the $WZW$ model on $H_{4}$ \cite{EA} and recalling $K=4\pi$, the actions (\ref{sa481}) and (\ref{sa482}) correspond to the $WZW$ action (\ref{a48wzw}) with $m=0$, $k'=-kk_{0}$ and $k=1$ .i.e in these case the perturbed term is the same as $WZ$ term.
+For the $k'\neq-kk_{0} $ case, the models (\ref{sa481}) and (\ref{sa482}) are integrable perturbed $WZW$ model as follows: